CartoDB/Windshaft/doc/MapConfig-1.6.0.md

     // OPTIONAL
     // Extra tolerance around the map (in pixels) used to ensure labels crossing tile boundaries are equally rendered
     // in each tile (e.g. cut in each tile).
     //
-    // To configure `buffer-size` for any tile format:
-    //  - buffersize: 128
-    //
     // To configure `buffer-size` per tile format:
     //  - buffersize: {